Jaisalmer: Economy

-Places of interest
+Culture/Cityscape

 Jaisalmer Fort

 Built in 1156 by the Bhati Rajput ruler Jaisal, Jaisalmer Fort, situated on Meru Hill and named as Trikoot Garh has been the scene of many battles.
 Its massive sandstone walls are a pale yellow colour during the day, turning to a darker gold as the sun sets.
 The famous Indian film director Satyajit Ray wrote a detective novel and later turned it into a film − Sonar Kella (The Golden Fortress) which was based on this fort.
 About a quarter of city's population still live inside the fort.
 The main attractions inside the fort are the Raj Mahal (Royal palace), Jain temples and the Laxminath temple.